Hamadkumar/andromeda/README.md

 <h1>ANDROMEDA</h1>

 The project is about the food delivery system.
+People can order foods for a particular time.
+And the order is later reviewed by the admin and the deliveries are taken care based on their user details.
 The Project has been developed with these technologies.

 <h3>
 1. Spring Boot<br>